AdamSL394/Bootstrap-Portfolio/README.md

 -CSS
 -Bootstrap

-#Local Development Enviormer for website Repo
+#Local Development Environment for website Repo
 The following will get up and running locally.

 Author
 Adam Lehrer